rx-gy/gEDA-tools/README.md

     ```

 2. Modify Makefile and example.sch to suit your project.
-   * Change the NAME=example line to the desired name of your project.
+   * Change the NAME=example line to NAME=projectName (the desired name of your project).
    * Set the AUTHOR= and EMAIL= lines.
    * Rename sch/example.sch to match the Makefile NAME= setting.